mjmotojohnson/P4Flex/demo/README.md

 The p4 flex script is written in python and is run in behalf of the user by the p4broker.
 The p4 flex consists of the following files:

-- broker.cfg - p4 broker configuration file that defines the ports and location of flex.py script
+- p4flex_broker.cfg - p4 broker configuration file that defines the ports and location of flex.py script
-- flex.cfg - p4 flex configuration file that defines the variables needed to run p4 flex such as p4 admin user information and NetApp admin user information
+- p4flex.cfg - p4 flex configuration file that defines the variables needed to run p4 flex such as p4 admin user information and NetApp admin user information
-- flex.py - python script that provides the functionality to create template, create clone and delete Perforce workspaces quickly
+- p4flex.py - python script that provides the functionality to create template, create clone and delete Perforce workspaces quickly

 ## Setup and Installation ##